dxatscale/sfpower-scratchorg-pool/README.md

 ## Upgrading from 1.1.0-1 to 2.0.0-1

-In order to upgrade from 1.0 to 2.0 the picklist value 'return' needs to be added to the 'Allocation_Status__c'
+In order to upgrade from 1.1.0-1 to 2.0.0-1 the picklist value 'return' needs to be added to the 'Allocation_Status__c'

-SFDX force:package command version xx,

-Using Source package: Deprecate workflow, destructive manifest --predestructivechanges

-api name:

-#### For users who are using the sfpower-scratchorg-pool unlocked package:
+### For users who are using the sfpower-scratchorg-pool unlocked package:

-<b>First install the new version of the package in your DevHub</b>
+<b>First install the new version of the package in your DevHub: </b>

 sfdx force:package:install --package 04t1P000000katQQAQ -u <devhub_alias>

 <b>Secondly add the new picklist value using either the CLI or the Setup menu</b>

 Update through the CLI:
 1. git clone https://github.com/dxatscale/sfpower-scratchorg-pool.git
 2. sfdx force:source:deploy -p sfpower-scratchorg-pool/force-app/main/default/objects/ScratchOrgInfo/fields/Allocation_status__c.field-meta.xml -u <devhub_alias> -l NoTestRun